Sujan-Bhattarai12/sujan-bhattarai12/README.md

 ### :fire: Updates:
+   🖥️ Working on 4TB data on NCAR supercomputer, for developing a web-interactive dashboard<br>
-   🚀 Working in Big Data System with Apache Hive & Impala<br>
+   🚀 Learning Big Data System with Apache Hive & Impala<br>
    📚 Reading Machine Learning with Scikit Learn book by O'Reilly<br>
    🌐 Initiating a new Python project for a new blog